Macker85/Battleship-game/README.md

 ![Generate game](DOCS/game/generate-game.png)

 ### Game Inputs
-- Allows the user to input their guesses and feedsback the result.
+- Allows the user to input their guesses and feeds back the result.
 - Shows the computer's guess with outcome of guess.
 User Stories covered: 4, 5
 ![Input guess](DOCS/game/enter-guess.png)